James Kazini

-Major General James Kazini (1957–2009) was a Ugandan army officer who served as commander of the Uganda People's Defense Force from 2001 to 2003.
+Major General James Kazini (1957–2009) was a Ugandan military officer who served as Chief of Staff of the Uganda People's Defence Force (UPDF) from 2001 to 2003.

-History
+Early Life and Career

 He was born in 1957 in the Basongora ethnic group, in Kasese District, in Western Region of Uganda.
 He did not attain much formal education.
 Prior to 1984, Kazini was a member of the Uganda National Rescue Front, a rebel group then headed by General Moses Ali, which was based in West Nile, in northwestern Uganda.
 Around 1984 he left that group and joined the National Resistance Army, headed by Yoweri Museveni, as an enlisted soldier.

 He went on to become one of Salim Saleh's body guards.
 He became a commissioned officer at the rank of Captain in 1987, Major in 1989 and Lieutenant Colonel in 1991.

-Interdiction
+He was the nephew of Ugandan President Yoweri Museveni.

+Ghost Soldiers Scandal

-In December 2003, President Yoweri Museveni, the Commander in Chief of the UPDF, committed Kazini and a dozen senior officers to the General Court Martial on various charges, especially creation and maintenance of "ghost" soldiers on the army payroll.
+In December 2003, President Yoweri Museveni, the Commander in Chief of the UPDF, committed Kazini and a dozen senior officers to the General Court Martial on various charges, especially creation and maintenance of "ghost" soldiers on the army payroll after Museveni created a committee to investigate the 'ghost soldier' phenomenon within the Ugandan Army.
 Others included Brigadier Nakibus Lakara (former chief of staff), Brigadier Henry Tumukunde (former director general of the Internal Security Organization) and Brigadier Andrew Gutti, who was later pardoned and promoted.
+Of those charged, only Kazini was found guilty.
+Kazini had led Operation Iron Fist (2002), an attempt to wipe out the remaining Lord's Resistance Army forces, where the entire 4th Division was found to be made up of ghost soldiers, costing the army $37.4 million for 24,000 ghost soldiers and requiring an extra 4,000 soldiers to be drafted in to provide additional support.

 On 27 March 2008, when the General Court Martial under Lieutenant General Ivan Koreta sentenced him to three years in jail for causing financial loss of Shs60 million (approximately US$30,000), Kazini wept.
 Kazini and others, still on trial, allegedly maintained 24,000 fictitious names on the army payroll which resulted in loss of Shs600 billion (approximately US$300 million) over 13 years.
+He was released on bail after the conviction.

+Journalist Andrew Mwenda claimed that Kazini was singled out for conviction because he had claimed that the money from the ghost soldiers was being used to pay off Ugandan-backed rebels in the Democratic Republic of the Congo.

 He later challenged the sentence in the Constitutional Court, arguing that the Court Martial had no jurisdiction to hear the case, but he lost the appeal.
 He lodged an appeal in the Supreme Court and the case was due for hearing.